Get Moving!: Top 7 Exercise Motivation Secrets

 About the Author

-Gillian Hood-Gabrielson, MS, ACSM is the president of Flexible Fitness, a nationwide coaching practice offering health and fitness solutions for your busy lifestyle including Fitness Coaching by Phone and Intuitive Eating.
+This is a guest article by Gillian Hood-Gabrielson, MS, ACSM.
+She is the president of Flexible Fitness, a nationwide coaching practice offering health and fitness solutions for your busy lifestyle including Fitness Coaching by Phone and Intuitive Eating.

 - more about motivation in sports